YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTVALUE
 +++++++++++++

 For SET, $ZTVALUE has the value assigned to the node by the explicit SET operation.
 Modifying $ZTVALUE within a trigger modifies the eventual value YottaDB assigns to the node.
 Note that changing $ZTVALUE has a small performance impact because it causes an additional update operation on the node once all trigger code completes.
-If a node has multiple associated triggers each trigger receives the current value of $ZTVALUE, however, because the triggers run in arbitrary order, YottaDB strongly recommends no more than one trigger change any given element of application data, for example, a particular piece.
+If a node has multiple associated triggers, each trigger receives the current value of $ZTVALUE, however, because the triggers run in arbitrary order, YottaDB strongly recommends no more than one trigger change any given element of application data, for example: a particular piece.
 For KILL and its variants, $ZTVALUE returns the empty string.
 While YottaDB accepts updates to $ZTVALUE within the trigger code invoked for a KILL or any of its variants, it ultimately discards any such value.
 Outside trigger context, attempting to SET $ZTVALUE produces a SETINTRIGONLY error.

 +++++++++++++
 $ZTWORMHOLE
 +++++++++++++

-$ZTWORMHOLE allows you to specify a string up to 128KB of information you want to make available during trigger execution.
-You can use $ZTWORMHOLE to supply an application-context or process context to your trigger logic.
+$ZTWORMHOLE allows you to specify a string up to 128KB of information that you want to make available during trigger execution.
+You can use $ZTWORMHOLE to supply an application context or process context to your trigger logic.
 Because YottaDB makes $ZTWORMHOLE available throughout the duration of the process, you can access or update $ZTWORMHOLE both from inside and outside a trigger.

 $ZTWORMHOLE provides a mechanism to access information from a process/application context that is otherwise unavailable in trigger context.
 YottaDB records any non-empty string value of $ZTWORMHOLE in the YottaDB database journal file as part of any update that invokes at least one trigger which references $ZTWORMHOLE.
 YottaDB also transmits any non-NULL $ZTWORMHOLE value in the replication stream, thus providing the same context to triggers invoked by MUPIP processes (either as part of the replicating instance update process or as part of MUPIP journal recovery/rollback).
 Therefore, whenever you use $ZTWORMHOLE in a trigger, you create something like a wormhole for process context that is otherwise NEWed in the run-time or non-existent in MUPIP.